-When it comes to the interface on the iPad mini, it's not going to be a shock to any long-time Apple users and despite being an older device it's been updated to iOS 8.1, so you're getting the latest version of Apple's OS, complete with a new flatter design which freshens up the interface.
+When it comes to the interface on the iPad mini, it's not going to be a shock to any long-time Apple users, with the same iOS 6 method of displaying icons still as prevalent as ever.

 This means the transition to the smaller size of device will be easy for most, as although the iPad layout, with more space between the icons on the home screen, is prevalent once more, it shrinks down nicely.

 Holding the iPad mini in portrait mode is easy enough thanks to the weight, and prodding the icons on screen isn't too difficult nor does it feel like you're going to push the tablet out of your hands and onto the floor, waiting for that heart-stopping moment when you see a crack slide across the display like demon fingers reaching into your wallet.

 The iOS interface is simplicity itself, so any users not familiar with Apple's mobile operating system will pick it up in no time at all.
 The icons are laid out in a 4 by 3 layout, and unlike on the iPhone they will rotate when you move the tablet into landscape format.

 The ability to place icons in the bottom dock means you can have the apps you want pervading around the home screen, while dragging and dropping said apps on top of one another will allow you to create folders with ease, which you can rename anything you want.

 As we expected with a device running iOS 6 there are no widgets to speak of, which means the only app you can really control from the home screen is the music player, which can be accessed by double tapping the home button (which activates the list of recently-used apps) and swiping left for access to the music controls.